znjameswu/epgi/doc/specialization.md

 Element & Render have different flavor/variant that have significant behavior differences and type contracts, **while** they also share a great amount of similar behavior similarities.
 - Element provide value vs no value
 - Element has a render object vs no render object
-- Dry layout vs "wet" layout
+- Layout-by-parent vs normal layout
 - Non-layer vs layer
 - Layer has a cache vs no cache
 - Layer is orphan vs not